security-force-monitor/sfm-research-handbook-old/datamodel/organizations.md

 ## ID {#organization_id}

-Security Force Monitor's data entry tool will automatically create a unique ID for every `person`, `organization` and `event` in the dataset.
+### Description

+A unique code assigned to each organization in the dataset.

+### Type of field

+VARCHAR (36)

+### Example of use

+`a407be6a-28e6-4237-b4e9-307f27b1202e`

+### Guidance on use

+This field is created automatically when data is uploaded into the Monitor's online platform.

 ## Name {#organization_name}

-Whenever possible the Monitor uses the most complex version of the organization’s name that also matches the general structure of the security forces of a country.
+### Description

+Name of the organization

+### Type of field

+Text and numbers

+### Example of use

+`3 Armoured Division of the Nigerian Army`, `4 Batallón de Infantería`

+## Guidance on use
+Different sources will spell an organization's name in different ways, so we choose one of those names to be a canonical version.
+Wherever possible, we will choose the most complete and complex version of an organization’s name that can be evidenced by a source:

-> Example: `3 Armoured Division of the Nigerian Army` would be the entry, rather than the more informal `3 Division` \(which may have more citations\).
+> Example: `3 Armoured Division` would be the entry, rather than the more informal `3 Division` \(which may have more citations\).

-The Monitor attempts to standardize names based on the overall structure of and reporting about the security forces:
+In addition to choosing the most complete and complex version of a organization's name, we also attempt to standardize names based on the overall structure of and reporting about the security forces:

-> Example:`Police Divisions` are a class of police units in Nigeria of which there are over 1000 units nationwide.
+> Example:`Police Divisions` are a class of police units in Nigeria.
+There are over 1000 units of this type nationwide.
 However, each individual `Police Division` may not have a citation for their formal name such as Lagos Police Division, but only have a citation \(or numerous citations\) for the less formal `Lagos Division`.
 The Monitor would list the name of the unit as `Lagos Police Division` with a note about the methodology behind that choice.

-The less formal `Lagos Division` name would be entered in the Alias field \(more on that below\):
+The less formal `Lagos Division` name would be entered in the `Aliases or alternative spellings` field.

 > Example: Army units of a country may follow a naming convention of a number and then name of unit: e.g. `3 Battalion` or `25 Brigade`.
 There may be a unit of which we only have citations for a variation on that: e.g. `Fourth Battalion`.

-The Monitor would list the name of the unit as `4 Battalion` with a note about the methodology behind that choice.
-The Fourth Battalion name variant would be entered in the Alias field \(more on that below\)
+In this case, the Monitor would list the name of the unit as `4 Battalion` with a note about the methodology behind that choice.
+The `Fourth Battalion`  name variant would be entered in the `Aliases or alternative spellings` field

 The Monitor does not use ordinal indicators like `1st` or `3rd` in the name of an Organization.